Bartallama3D/website/_products/8-tesla-escort-redline-360c.md

     change_log: Initial Prototype of the unit
   - version: 1.1
     change_log: Adjustment made to top and bottom radar holders for better printability.
 Screws length changed for this part.
 First unit available for purchase.
+  - version: 1.2
+    change_log: Moving away from 3M mounting tape in favor of a 3M rubber pad.
+This new pad still provides grip to the back of the screen but also allows for the radar to be removed and stowed.
+Upgrade packages will be provided for a short time as we transition from 1.1 -> 1.2.
 ---

 3D Printed Escort Redline 360c Radar Mount for Tesla made from ABS.
 This mount allows you to mount a Escort Redline 360c Radar Detector to the center display screen of your Tesla.
 The mount is designed to hold the radar detector and prevent it from shifting while driving while also keeping it at eye level for easy visibility.